 Promising efforts to rethink how health technologies for emerging infections are developed are now underway.
-WHO convened a broad coalition of experts to contribute to a new R&D Blueprint, which identifies a list of priority diseases and acts as a source of global guidance on the rapid mobilisation of R&D initiatives during epidemics (19).
-Complementing the normative functions of WHO, a global multisector partnership launched in 2017 called the Coalition for Epidemic Preparedness Innovations (CEPI) to fast-track the development of vaccines against emerging pathogens and to ensure affected populations have equitable access to them during outbreaks (20).
+WHO convened a broad coalition of experts to contribute to a new R&D Blueprint, which identifies a list of priority diseases and acts as a source of global guidance on R&D during outbreaks (19).
+Complementing the normative functions of WHO, a global multisector partnership also launched in 2017 called the Coalition for Epidemic Preparedness Innovations (CEPI) to fast-track the development of vaccines against emerging pathogens and to ensure affected populations have equitable access to them during outbreaks (20).

-Amidst the 2014-2015 crisis, a silver lining was that social science and biomedical research efforts were mobilised during the outbreak.
-This research has translated into application on the ground with the deployment of health technologies in DRC to help manage the current outbreak, a stark contrast from the response in West Africa.
-In particular, a ring vaccination trial carried out in Guinea found that Merck’s rVSV-ZEBOV vaccine offered maximal impact against the spread of the virus among contacts of patients (21).
-A ring vaccination protocol is currently being implemented in DRC and as of 6 April 2019, over 96 000 contacts and contacts of contacts have been vaccinated with the rVSV-ZEBOV vaccine(22).
-Protection of larger populations through vaccination with the Johnson & Johnson Ad26.ZEBOV/ MVA-BN vaccine may also be required to prevent further spread of Ebola in high-risk areas.
-The Ministry of Health of DRC also announced in November 2018 the launch of the first-ever multidrug randomized control trial to evaluate the effectiveness and safety of Ebola therapeutics, which is currently well coordinated with all confirmed Ebola patients at treatment centres in Katwa, Beni, and Butembo receiving therapy alongside supportive care (22,23).
+During the 2014-2015 crisis, a cause for optimism was that social science and biomedical research efforts were mobilised during the epidemic.
+This research has translated into application on the ground with the deployment of health technologies in DRC to help manage the current outbreak..
+In particular, vaccination with Merck’s rVSV-ZEBOV-GP has been rolled out in DRC through a ring vaccination strategy after a trial carried out in Guinea found that the vaccine offered maximal impact against the spread of the virus among contacts of patients (21).
+As of 6 April 2019, over 96 000 contacts and contacts of contacts have been vaccinated with rVSV-ZEBOV-GP(22).
+While the addition of the rVSV-ZEBOV-GP vaccine has been a critical new tool in the current response, protection of larger populations through vaccination with the Janssen Vaccines and Prevention B.V. candidate preventive vaccine regimen (Ad26.ZEBOV, MVA-BN-Filo) against EVD may also be required to stop the epidemic and prevent further transmission of EVD to high-risk areas.
+The Ministry of Health of DRC also announced in November 2018 the launch of the first-ever multidrug randomized control trial to evaluate the effectiveness and safety of Ebola therapeutics, which is currently well coordinated with all patients with confirmed EVD at treatment centres in Katwa, Beni, and Butembo receiving novel therapeutics alongside life-saving supportive care (22,23).

-Fifth, the West African epidemic was a stark reminder that affected communities must be engaged and empowered as partners in preparedness and response activities.
-Innovative medical technologies alone are not enough to prevent and contain epidemics without serious focus on earning the trust of affected communities (24).
-And for this, social sciences must be included as a central component of decision-making and resource prioritisation (25).
-The deployment of new health technologies in DRC is certainly a marked improvement from West Africa; however, at present, there is also growing mistrust of the Ebola response among affected communities, which is stopping people from seeking care, accepting health interventions such as vaccines, and adopting preventative behaviours (26).
-While it appears that important lessons have been learnt since West Africa, it is clear that more needs to be done to build trust and work with affected communities as the epidemic continues to worsen in DRC and as we prepare for future health threats across the globe.
+Fifth, affected communities must be engaged and empowered as primary partners in preparedness and response activities.
+Innovative medical technologies alone are not enough to prevent and contain epidemics without serious efforts to gain the trust of affected communities and to understand their perceptions of control measures in order to better meet their needs (24).
+And for this, social science and community engagement activities must be included as central components of decision-making and resource prioritisation during the conceptualisation, planning, and implementation phases of public health initiatives (25).
+The deployment of new health technologies in DRC is certainly a marked improvement from West Africa; however, in a time of political instability and controversial national elections, community resistance and distrust are stopping people from seeking care, accepting health interventions, and adopting preventative behaviours (26).
+It is clear that an urgent and careful reset is needed to mobilise effective community engagement activities that build trust and better work together with people from affected communities as the epidemic continues to worsen.